The STRIVE Literacy Program, Texas

 Research into Texan education has shown that students are not receiving the help they need.
 The affordability and easy accessibility of the STRIVE program helps overcome these obstacles.

 How does the program work?

 The program has three key components – screening, teacher training, and targeted instruction.
 STRIVE uses the Nessy range of digital resources:

 - Training:Dyslexia Professional Development

 Each Fall, every kindergartner and new first grader is tested to help determine the appropriate level of support.
 After being screened, students are grouped by instructional need into three tiers of support: intensive, moderate and general curriculum.

-Intensive instruction is required by a minority of students (at MCA this was 10%, 5 students out of 50) who are taught 1:1 by a reading specialist with supplemental support from the digital literacy program.
+Intensive instruction is required by a minority of students who are taught 1:1 by a reading specialist with supplemental support from the digital literacy program.
 STRIVE had success when students had 160 minutes a week (42 minutes a day, five days a week).
 This was a combination of time at home and school.
 The 1:1 tuition was a total of one hour a week split into two sessions of 30 minutes.

 How to identify students who need intensive instruction.